kwabenasapong/openpldoc/manual/source/web_remote.rst

     Manager and Slide Controller.

-**Note:** The buttons Blank, Show, Prev and Next are conveniently located on the top and the bottom of the remote interace to help eliminate scrolling.
+**Note:** The buttons Blank, Show, Prev and Next are conveniently located on the top and the bottom of the remote interface to help eliminate scrolling.

 Slide Controller
 ----------------